Muneerali199/BreatheEasy/README.md

 ## 🤝 Contributing

 Contributions are welcome!
-If you have ideas for new features or improvements, feel free to open an issue or submit a pull request.
+We have a set of guidelines to help you get started.
+Please check out our [Contributing Guide](CONTRIBUTING.md) for more details on how to submit issues and make pull requests.

 ## 📄 License